 This region is home to one of the world’s most important loggerhead turtle nesting sites, and getting involved in marine conservation internships here means making a huge contribution to ocean conservation.

-And, in the Canary Islands of Spain you’ll get to focus on working with cetaceans – marine mammals – like dolphins, whales and porpoises.
+In the Canary Islands of Spain you’ll get to focus on working with cetaceans – marine mammals – like dolphins, whales and porpoises.
 Work as part of a marine conservation team looking to understand the impacts that whale- and dolphin-watching operations have on these marine mammals, and be part of developing solutions to these concerns.

 Q: What’s the difference between marine research internships and marine conservation internships?

 A: Marine conservation internships or ocean internships refer to all of the internships that assist you in gaining the comprehensive skill set that every marine conservationist needs.
-On the other hand, marine research internships focus even more on the skills and techniques needed to work as a marine ecology and conservation researcher in the field.
+Whereas, marine research internships focus even more on the skills and techniques needed to work as a marine ecology and conservation researcher in the field.
 Any of our marine conservation internships will prepare you to begin your career as a marine conservationist or researcher in a wide variety of marine ecosystems.
 Both of these marine internship focuses can be done as a core, research or career internship.

 Q: Where’s the best destination to take part in ocean internships?